Compiler Internals

 #3.
 Controlled Signal Detection

-The compiler detects when a signal name matches a prop name:
+When a signal name matches a prop name:

 function Switch(props: Props) {